-- Net sales were \$24.2 billion, an increase of 15 percent from fiscal 2010 net sales of \$21.0 billion. - Earnings per share increased 15 percent to a record \$3.27 from the \$2.84 achieved in fiscal 2010. - Operating cash flow remained strong at \$3.2 billion. - Free cash flow (operating cash flow less capital expenditures) also remained strong at \$2.6 billion, versus \$2.8 billion in fiscal 2010 (with capital expenditures of \$0.6 billion and \$0.5 billion in fiscal 2011 and fiscal 2010, respectively). - Return on total capital was 19.6 percent, an increase of 0.7 percentage points. - The Company increased its dividend to stockholders to \$1.38 per share from \$1.34 per share in fiscal 2010 its 55th consecutive year of increased dividends
+- Net sales were \$24.4 billion, an increase of one percent from fiscal 2011 net sales of \$24.2 billion, as the Company aggressively took the necessary actions to recover sales impacted by the Thailand flooding. - Record gross profit margin of 40.0 percent, with increasing margins over the course of the year. - Earnings per share of \$2.67, including a non-cash goodwill impairment charge of \$0.72 per share. - Operating cash flow remained strong at \$3.1 billion, down from \$3.2 billion in fiscal 2011. - Free cash flow (operating cash flow less capital expenditures) was \$2.4 billion (with capital expenditures of \$0.7 billion). - The Company increased its annual dividend to stockholders to \$1.60 per share from \$1.38 per share in the prior year its 56th consecutive year of increased dividends. - The Company returned 64 percent of operating cash flow to stockholders through \$1.2 billion in dividends and \$0.8 billion in share repurchases.